 Goal 3: Practice - Implement instruction in a manner which reflects pedagogical competence and care for students.

 3.1 Analyze, evaluate and revise lessons to make them more effective.

 3.2 Teach to accommodate the diverse needs of learners.

 3.3 Implement general principles of good classroom management.

 3.4 Use appropriate technologies to learn to teach.

-Content competence and effective insturctional design must be followed by appropriate instructional practice.
+Content competence and effective instructional design must be followed by appropriate instructional practice.
 Successful teachers not only act in ways which maximize student learning, but demonstrate the care and concern which motivate it.
 Teachers can be said to have acquired sufficient teaching skill if they: employ effective teaching technologies; reach all pupils through their knowledge of individual and cultural differences; and apply new learning to novel situations in their classrooms.
-Teachers must also be able to distinguish: 1) essential content from peripheral, 2) ethical teaching practices from unethical, 3) knowledge from opinion, 4) professional obiligation from professional norm, and 5) teaching responsibilities inherent to a democratic society.
+Teachers must also be able to distinguish: 1) essential content from peripheral, 2) ethical teaching practices from unethical, 3) knowledge from opinion, 4) professional obligation from professional norm, and 5) teaching responsibilities inherent to a democratic society.

 Student Teaching Grade, Oral Defense Score for Goal 3, Final Evaluation of Student Teacher Performance Scores for Goal 3.